|

 877. squirrel

-a kind of arboreal rodent having a long bushy tail
+a kind of tree-dwelling rodent with a long bushy tail

 878. stalactite

-a cylinder of calcium carbonate hanging from the roof of a limestone cave
+a cylinder of calcium carbonate hanging from a cave roof

 879. stochastic